joshmcarthur/joshmcarthur.github.com/_posts/2019-08-05-ubuntu-laptop-backup-strategy.md

 I used the `ninjahelper` utility to create a Duplicity backup configuration file in `/etc/backup.d/90.dup`, and then edited it extensively to achieve the backup behaviour I wanted.
-I won't post the full configuration file here, but here are some exerpts relating to the points I wanted to achieve above:
+I won't post the full configuration file here, but here are some excerpts relating to the points I wanted to achieve above:

 ```